WAAS Manifesto | Charter Members | Past Presidents |Other prominent past Fellows of the Academy | The Need of a World Academy of Art & Science

 - Vikram Sarabhai, Chairman of Indian Atomic Energy Commission

-- Frederisk Seitz, President of National Academy of Science
+- Frederisk Seitz, President of the United States National Academy of Sciences

 - Pitirim Sorokin, Sociologist